c9a2334/c9a2334.github.io/README.md

     });
 ```

-You can see example of usage in [Example file](https://github.com/c9a2334/c9a2334.github.io/blob/master/VerificationModal.js)
+You can see an example of usage in [Example file](https://github.com/c9a2334/c9a2334.github.io/blob/master/VerificationModal.js)